Executive Advisory Board

 Celeste Watkins-Hayes

-Interim Dean, Gerald R. Ford School of Public Policy
+Dean, Gerald R. Ford School of Public Policy, University of Michigan

 She is an internationally-recognized scholar and expert widely credited for her research at the intersection of inequality, public policy, and institutions, with a special focus on urban poverty and race, class, and gender studies.
 Watkins-Hayes has published two books, numerous articles in journals and edited volumes, and pieces in The New York Times, The Atlantic, The Chronicle of Higher Education, and Chicago Magazine.
 She has been widely quoted in the popular press as a national expert on social inequality, HIV/AIDS, and societal safety nets.